MormonOpenSource/HJtools/README.md

 * List of agendas (Sunday school)
 * Create/delete/update agendas
 * list of attendance (Sunday school, Mutual, Quorum)
+* Delete attendance
 * Create attendance
 * Search filter for agendas and attendance list
+* Authentication for Young men and leaders
+* Assign user to a ward and stake

 ## TODO

-* Delete/update attendance
+* Update attendance
-* Authentication for Young men and leaders
 * Role permissions to edit and delete depending on user
-* Assign user to a ward and stake

 ## How to use this template